 Day hiking, backpacking, general outdoor use, day-to-day use

-These boots are a popular option that have been around quite a while and so have quite a bit of user feedback over time, the vast majority of it very positive.
+The Alico Tahoe hiking boots for men are a popular option that have been around quite a while and so have quite a bit of user feedback over time, the vast majority of it very positive.

 When you first look at the Alico Tahoe boots you see a traditional pair of leather hiking boots.
 The traditional look doesn’t suit everyone’s taste but I am a fan.
 There is a strong hint of the Alpine cut as well which, within reason, I also tend to like.

 In terms of color combinations, it’s pretty straightforward with the Tahoes.
 Its dark brown or dark brown, at least that’s been the most I can find easily available at the links provided on this page.
 I did find a suede type beige and a mocca option direct on the Alico site but you would probably need to be ordering direct from Italy to get those.

 In terms of features and functionality the Alico Tahoe boots stack up pretty well but we’ll take a closer look at all that in the sections below.

 The Alico Tahoe hiking boots are first and foremost functional and comfortable.
 They come in a classic hiking boot style and look, and as already mentioned are only available in one color, dark brown.

 One of the things I love about Alico boots is that they are handcrafted in a small factory in the Dolomite mountains in Italy by a small band of artisans.
 That kind of skill, craft and attention to detail put into a hiking boot can only be a good thing!

 What's also really neat about that, is that if you wanted to get yourself a pair of bespoke custom handmade hiking boots, you can expect to pay a fair bit of money.